No-Equipment Interval Workout You Can Do at Home

 Work-to-Rest Ratios: The Core Variable in HIIT Design

-The work-to-rest ratio is the primary programming variable in HIIT and the most important factor in determining session intensity, total calorie burn, and fatigue accumulation.
+The work-to-rest ratio is a major programming variable in HIIT because it shapes intensity and fatigue accumulation.
+Calorie burn also depends on body size, exercise choice, pace, rest periods, and total duration.
 Understanding how different ratios work allows you to design sessions appropriate for current fitness level and specific goals.

-30:30 ratio (beginner): 30 seconds maximum effort, 30 seconds full rest.
-Allows nearly complete heart rate recovery between intervals, making it accessible for those new to HIIT.
-Heart rate will reach near-maximum during work periods but recover substantially before the next interval begins.
-Suitable for 10–15 minute sessions.
+30:30 ratio (beginner): 30 seconds hard effort, 30 seconds full rest.
+Allows more recovery between intervals, making it accessible for those new to HIIT.
+Heart rate rises during work periods but has time to settle before the next interval begins.
+Suitable for 10-15 minute sessions.

-40:20 ratio (intermediate): 40 seconds maximum effort, 20 seconds rest.
-Insufficient recovery creates cumulative fatigue across intervals, maintaining higher average heart rate throughout the session.
-This is the most commonly researched HIIT format and the one associated with the best combined cardiovascular and fat-burning outcomes in studies like Falcone et al. (2015, PMID 25162652).
-Suitable for 15–20 minute sessions.
+40:20 ratio (intermediate): 40 seconds hard effort, 20 seconds rest.
+Shorter recovery creates cumulative fatigue across intervals, maintaining a higher average heart rate throughout the session.
+This format can work well for people who already tolerate 30:30 sessions.
+Suitable for 15-20 minute sessions.

 The 4-Week No-Equipment HIIT Progression